-Lisa Quinones-Fontanez is a secretary by day, writer by night and mom round the clock.
+Lisa Quinones-Fontanez is a secretary by day, writer by night and atypical mom 24/7.
 When Lisa’s son, Norrin, was diagnosed with autism in May 2008, she found herself in a world she did not understand.
 In 2010 Lisa founded the blog AutismWonderland, that chronicled her family journey with autism and shared local resources for children/families with special needs.

 AutismWonderland became an award-winning blog and Lisa was recognized for her writing and her efforts to raise autism awareness within the Latino community.

 While working full time, raising a child with autism and blogging, Lisa studied at The City College of New York and graduated with a Masters of Fine Arts in Creative Writing in May 2013.

 Lisa’s story and her writing have been featured on several websites including Huffington Post Parents, Yahoo Shine and Parents.com.
 Lisa is a contributing writer at Latinamom.me and Babble.com.